OpenTimer/Parser-SPEF/README.md

 *END                   // End of NET section
 ```

+For more details about the SPEF, please refer to the [SPEF format].
 The following [example.cpp](doc/example.cpp) shows how to read and parse a SPEF:

 ```cpp
 #include <parser-spef.hpp>   // Parser-SPEF is header-only